 To set a budget, begin with how much it costs you to acquire each new customer.
 This marketing expense is customer acquisition cost (CAC) or cost per acquisition (CPA).

 There are a variety of factors used to figure customer acquisition costs.
 To calculate CAC, divide marketing dollars by the number of new customers generated over a given period.

 Expressed as a formula, it looks like this:

 Marketing dollars invested / number of new customers acquired = Customer Acquisition Cost (CAC)

 Once you know CAC, use it to decide how much you need to allocate to achieve your growth goals.

-For example, let’s assume your monthly revenue goal from new customers is $10,000, and the price of your product or service is $500.
+For example, let’s assume your monthly revenue goal from new customers is $10,000, and your product or service price is $500.

 The above calculation is a simplified example, but I have found that many business owners have no idea what their CAC is.
-It’s almost impossible to set accurate goals to measure success without this figure.
+It is almost impossible to set accurate goals to measure success without this figure.

 How NOT to Set Growth Goals

 Base your growth goals on your available resources and accurate data.
 Don’t pull numbers out of thin air.